 Students who are academically suspended have the right to appeal to return in writing to the Academic Appeals Committee.
 Appeals should be submitted in ample time prior to the term requesting to return.
 If approved the student will remain on Academic Probation.
-See Re-Admissions for more information.
+In addition, students who voluntarily withdraw from the College and have a GPA of below 2.0 must appeal to return.
+See Re-Admissions for more information and deadlines.
 Dismissed students may not appeal to return.